iPlug2/iPlug2/Dependencies/README.md

 ## macOS

-Pre-built macOS dependencies can be downloaded here [iplug2_deps_mac.zip](https://github.com/iPlug2/iPlug2/releases/download/setup/iplug2_deps_mac.zip)
+Pre-built macOS dependencies can be downloaded here: [iplug2_deps_mac.zip](https://github.com/iPlug2/iPlug2/releases/download/setup/iplug2_deps_mac.zip)

 and should be extracted so it looks like this...